 2. Start with Simple Subjects

-When you’re first starting out, it’s best to stick to simple subjects.
+When starting, it’s best to stick to simple subjects.
 Draw things that are easy to visualize and don’t have a lot of intricate details.
 Once you’ve mastered the basics of drawing, you can start to branch out and try more challenging subjects.

 Landscapes make for beautiful drawings and can be as simple or complex as you like.
 You can choose to draw a specific location that you’ve visited or make up your own landscape from scratch.

-Flowers are another popular subject for drawings and can be rendered in a variety of styles.
+Flowers are another popular subject for drawings and can be rendered in various styles.
 You can choose to draw a single flower or create a scene with multiple flowers.

-Trees make for excellent subjects to draw, as they can be drawn in a variety of ways.
+Trees make for excellent subjects to draw, as they can be drawn in various ways.
 You can choose to draw a tree in its natural environment or create an abstract drawing using the shape of the tree as your inspiration.

 Buildings can be interesting subjects to draw, as they often have unique architecture and features.
 You can choose to draw a reference image of a specific building that you’re familiar with or create your own building from scratch.